Our Seas Our Future: OSOF core projects

 OSOF's core projects focus primarily on community engagement in environmental conservation and education, through initiatives such as coastal clean-up events and marine conservation advocacy.

 Coastal clean-up events

 OSOF coordinates regular regional coastal clean-up events to remove anthropogenic rubbish from coastal environments while raising awareness about the effects of marine pollution.

 Adopt-a-Coast

 In October 2013, OSOF developed and piloted the Adopt-A-Coast initiative, with a goal to integrate marine conservation and science into school projects.
 This project allows students to ‘adopt’ an area of coastline by visiting regularly to carry out a coastal clean-up, followed by surveying the local intertidal zones to assess biodiversity of the area.
 The coastal clean-up component involves students picking up litter from their adopted coast, followed by the survey component that uses the Marine Metre Square program developed by the University of Otago.
 The Adopt-A-Coast project was piloted with a group of Year 9 students from Kavanagh College, Dunedin, New Zealand.

-Mission statement

-"Our Seas Our Future (OSOF) aims to protect New Zealand's coastal and marine ecosystems through advocacy, education, and environmental management, ensuring that they are managed sustainably and protected for future generations."